michaelssavage/Java/Refactoring/README.md

 # A collection of exercises that deal with refactoring.

-Based on the book my Martin Fowler.
+Based on the book by Martin Fowler.